 Program Goal: To develop self-confidence, build upon strengths and foster a positive self-image.

-We believe that a redevelopment of coping mechanisms and behaviours is necessary and requires learning and education.
+We believe that enriching coping mechanisms and behaviours is necessary and requires a commitment.

-Program Goal: Share information on alcohol and substance abuse and provide alternative coping mechanisms for life's problems.
+Program Goal: Share information on alcohol and substance abuse and provide alternative coping mechanisms for life's challenges.

 Program Goal: To assist in the successful integration of the individual back into the community.